 Lenders don’t just use your credit score to determine whether or not you’re approved for a loan.
 They also use it to decide what type of interest rate and loan terms you qualify for, which is called risk-based pricing.
 The Credit Score Disclosure helps keep the entire process transparent so you understand the decisions being made in regards to your credit, and can dispute them if necessary.

-Can you remove your name off marketing lists through the FCRA?
+Can you remove your name from marketing lists through the FCRA?

 Unfortunately, it’s easy to get on marketers’ mailing lists that fill your mailbox with credit and loan offers.
 That’s because consumer reporting agencies are allowed to provide companies with the names and addresses of consumers in various different credit profiles.